herbie-fp/herbie/README.md

     make install

-This will install a `herbie` binary to somewhere under `~/.racket` (Linux) although this path is dependent on OS and Racket version (check the installation messages a possible location).
+This will install a `herbie` binary somewhere under `~/.racket` (Linux) although this path is dependent on OS and Racket version (check installation messages for a possible location).
 You can also run `src/herbie.rkt` directly.

 ### Installing from the Racket package index

-If Rust is not on your system, use this method for installing Herbie;
+Use this method for installing Herbie if Rust is not on your system.
-This method requires Racket 8.0 or later, and supports Windows, macOS, and Linux on x86-64 architectures.
+This method requires Racket 8.0 or later, and supports
+    Windows, macOS, and Linux on x86-64 architectures.
 Install Racket from [here](https://download.racket-lang.org/).
 Install Herbie with:

     raco pkg install --auto herbie

-This will install a `herbie` binary to somewhere under `~/.racket` (Linux) although this path is dependent on OS and Racket version (check the installation messages a possible location).
+This will install a `herbie` binary somewhere under `~/.racket` (Linux) although this path is dependent on OS and Racket version (check installation messages for a possible location).
 You can also run `src/herbie.rkt` directly.

-Please note that installing through the Racket package index does not work for Apple M1 systems and related ARM-architectures.
+Please note that this method of installation does not work for Apple M1 systems and related ARM-architectures.
 We hope to support this in the near future.